IndySockets/IndyTLS-OpenSSL/README.md

 # Indy TLS for OpenSSL

+THIS REPO IS NO LONGER MAINTAINED.
+This repo has been replaced by https://github.com/MWASoftware/IndySecOpenSSL.

-This project implements TLS and Hash functionalities for Indy using OpenSSL as the backend library.
+This project implemented TLS and Hash functionalities for Indy using OpenSSL as the backend library.

 This fork is the basis of a change request to the original repo and should be ignored by most users.